dilby9000/dilby9000.github.io/_posts/2024-06-08-goals-for-this-site.md

+---
+layout: post
+title: My plans for this site
+---
 I am still mulling over what I want the purpose of this site to be.
 My current vision includes:

 - An 'About' page giving some info about me, what I have done, and what I want to accomplish.